-The Duce is the perfect place to take your friends or family who can’t seem to make up their minds.
+The Duce is the perfect place to take friends or family who can’t seem to make up their minds.
 The downtown restaurant is a veritable shopping mall of different food and drink options, stores, and even exercise areas.
-The menu ranges from home-cooked Southern favorites like mac and cheese muffins to brisket sliders, and at night, the spot turns into a Prohibition-era themed bar complete with discounted beverages and activities for all.
-Like it’s food menu, the drinks range from affordable cans to intricate cocktails.
+The menu ranges from home-cooked Southern favorites like mac-and-cheese muffins to brisket sliders.
+At night, the spot turns into a Prohibition-era themed bar complete with discount beverages and activities for all.
+Like food, drinks range from affordable cans to intricate cocktails.
 There's also a boxing gym right in the middle of the space.
-Perhaps even more enticing (and dangerous) than the boxing ring after a few drinks is the shop in the corner of the place, which offers clothing and home décor at surprisingly reasonable prices.
+Perhaps even more enticing (and dangerous) than the boxing ring after a few drinks is the shop in the corner of the place which offers clothing and home decor at surprisingly reasonable prices.

 Organ Stop Pizza

-Production of the Mighty Wurlitzer piano ceased in 1943, but one restaurant in the Valley boasts an original model and treats guests to a concert each night.
-At Organ Stop Pizza in Mesa, guests can enjoy a side of music played by three critically acclaimed musicians with their meal.
+Production of the Mighty Wurlitzer organ ceased in 1943, but one restaurant in the Valley boasts an original model and treats guests to a concert each night.
+At Organ Stop Pizza in Mesa, you can enjoy a side of music with your meal.
 The musicians play on an elevated stage that even transforms into a light show on occasion.
-Tunes include classics for adults and familiar tunes for the kids — and for the little ones with short attention spans, there’s also an arcade to keep 'em busy.
-The two-story restaurant accommodates larger parties, but is suitable for groups of all sizes.
-And the family-style dining carries into the kitchen, where the staff creates eight-, 12-, and 14-inch pizzas of your choosing.
-There are also pastas and gluten-free options, just be sure to bring cash and checks as the restaurant doesn't accept debit or credit cards.
+Tunes include classics for adults and familiar tunes for the kids — and for the little ones with short attention spans, there’s also an arcade.
+The family-style dining experience carries into the kitchen, where staff creates pizzas of your choosing.
+There are also pastas and gluten-free options.

 Hula’s Modern Tiki

 4700 North Central Avenue (for now)